je-an/jean-list/README.md

 - **checkDuplicates**: `Boolean` - `optional` - If true, there will be a check processed, if added element is already in the list.
 Beware, that this options could drop the performance.
 - **list**: `Object[]` - `optional` - List which shall be maintained

+### List.length

+Provides the number of elements, which are maintained by the list

 ### List.addElement(element)

 Add an element to the list